StephenBlackWasAlreadyTaken/wixel-xDrip/README.md

 The wixel will transmit the data out over uart using pins p1_6 and p1_7 at a baud rate of 9600, feel free to change that in the code if you need.

-### Whats a dexcom?
-Its an amazing CGM (continue glucose monitor) that many Diabetics use to keep track of their glucose levels in real(ish)time

-### Why this then?
-The current dexcom has its own proprietary reciever that unfortunately cannot talk to phones unless using a project like [NightScout](http://www.nightscout.info/) Which is an awesome project I HIGHLY recomend you check out

 # HUGE PROPS TO:
 Adrien De Croy for writing most of this for his Dexterity Prject!